theupdateframework/taps/tap7.md

 In the second case, the converted metadata must also be re-signed, so that the Updater will be able to correctly validate the metadata.

+For this reason, `initialize_updater` and `update_repo` also provide arguments `keys` and `instructions`.
+The keys in `keys` will allow the Wrapper to re-sign the metadata provided in a manner that the Updater will expect.
+If there were manipulations made to the resulting metadata for test purposes (such as invalidating the signature by changing a byte in it), the `instructions` argument will describe these, so that they can be repeated in the converted and re-signed metadata.

 #### No File System